RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Experiments

-\textbf{Results on OmniHD-Scenes Dataset.} We also evaluated the performance of RaGS in a surround-view scenario, as shown in Table \ref{tab:OmniHD-Scenes}.
-While RaGS exhibits a slight performance drop in terms of the ODS metric, it consistently outperforms traditional fixed-grid models RCfusion and BEVFusion on the mAP metric.
+\textbf{Results on OmniHD-Scenes Dataset.} We evaluated the performance of RaGS in a surround-view scenario, as shown in Table \ref{tab:OmniHD-Scenes}.
+RaGS consistently outperforms traditional fixed-grid models RCFusion and BEVFusion on the mAP and ODS.
 This underscores the advantage of utilizing Gaussian representations for the fusion of 4D radar and surround-view data in the context of 3D object detection.
+For multi-view setting, our ongoing work is exploring more elegant initialization prior like VGGT \cite{VGGT}.